RagedUnicorn/docker-container-test/README.md

 $Env:COMPOSE_CONVERT_WINDOWS_PATHS=1
 ```

-Also note that host volumes need to be enabled in docker an can be tricky sometimes.
+Also note that host volumes need to be enabled in docker and can be tricky sometimes.
 See [docker bind volumes](https://docs.docker.com/storage/bind-mounts/) for more info.

 #### No such image